bigcommerce/dev-docs/docs/api-docs/foundations/pos-foundation-overview.md

 1. To develop and test apps, you need a BigCommerce sandbox store.
 If you don't have one, [Create a Sandbox Store](/api-docs/partner/getting-started/create-a-sandbox-store?source=subscription-foundation).

-2. In your sandbox store, configure a shipping zone with a [Pickup in Store](https://support.bigcommerce.com/s/article/Free-Shipping#in-store) shipping method
+2. In your sandbox store, configure a shipping zone with a [Pickup in Store](https://support.bigcommerce.com/s/article/Free-Shipping#in-store) shipping method.

 <!-- 3.
 To register apps and create app API accounts, you need a BigCommerce Developer Portal account.
 If you don't have one, create a [Dev Portal account](https://devtools.bigcommerce.com/?source=subscription-foundation).  -->

 ## Enabling Stripe
-POS Foundation is integrate with Stripe out of the box.
-Before enabling Stripe, the store must be using [Optimized One-Page Checkout](>>> link this to the docs).
+POS Foundation is pre-integrated with Stripe out of the box.
+Before enabling Stripe, the store must be using [Optimized One-Page Checkout](https://support.bigcommerce.com/s/article/Optimized-Single-Page-Checkout?language=en_US#oopc-settings).

 ## Fork and install the source repository